Charles J. Treadwell: Trucial States and formation of the United Arab Emirates

 Treadwell also closely followed a series of negotiations between Sheikh Zayed and Saudi officials over Riyadh's territorial claims on some of Abu Dhabi's lands.
 Saudi Arabia had pressed claims on some of the areas close to the Emirate of Abu Dhabi and the Buraimi oasis since 1930s and 1950s respectively.
 King Abdulaziz had proclaimed the south of Liwa Oasis comes under the Saudi jurisdiction in 1935 and denied that it was a successor state to the Ottoman Empire and thus, not bound by the 1913 Anglo-Ottoman Convention.
 The British imposed the 'Riyadh line' in 1937 and by 1949, he also claimed the oil-rich Buraimi oasis and from 1952 to 1955, sent troops in an attempt to invade the oasis to buy the loyalties of the tribes who inhabited the area.
 The attempt, however, fired back when Abu Dhabi, backed militarily by the British Empire and the Oman, regained control of the oasis and drove out the Saudi guards.

 In 1967, oil was discovered in the Zararah oil field in south of Liwa Oasis and King Faisal had again claimed the area as part of Saudi Arabia in 1970.
-Faisal offered to resolve the dispute by relinquishing claims on Al Ain and Buraimi in exchange for assuming total control over Zararah and Khor al-Udaid.
+Faisal offered to resolve the dispute by relinquishing claims on Al Ain and Buraimi in exchange for assuming total control over Zararah and Khor Al Adaid.
 He also requested Zayed to halt the drilling by the Abu Dhabi Petroleum Company in Zararah while discussions are underway.

 Zayed, however, tried to resist the Saudi pressure as the oasis had been the center of the emirate's eastern province and its capital, Al Ain.
-For Faisal, it was an issue of pride and honor and a reminder of past Nejdi Wahhabi expansionist glories under First and Second Saudi states during 18th and 19th centuries.
+For Faisal, it was an issue of pride and honor and a reminder of past Najdi Wahhabi expansionist glories under First and Second Saudi states during 18th and 19th centuries.

 Treadwell informed the Foreign Office that Zayed's family's wishes and the general public opinion besides the ‘hawks’ in his government might also be the important driving factors that is refraining him from making huge concessions to the Saudis.
 He also informed that that Sheikh Zayed "tried, though rather half-heartedly, to blame the British for his present predicament, claiming that we ought not to have confronted him with the decision to withdraw our troops while the Saudi claim was unresolved."

 He later went further in his assessment by claiming that if Sheikh Zayed accommodated Saudi Arabia, he might be assassinated by the ‘hawks’ within the royal family in Abu Dhabi, just like Sheikh Khalid al-Qasimi, emir of Sharjah, who was assassinated in January 1972 after he agreed to cede half of the island of Abu Musa to the Iranians two months before.